“One of the most beautiful and imaginative exhibitions I’ve seen. Very special and never to be forgotten. Inspirational.”Visitor feedback

 “Fantastic.
 Combining art, history, natural beauty, landscape.
 Congratulations.”

-“Magical, inspirational, heat warming, human, emotional.
+“Magical, inspirational, heart warming, human, emotional.
 Thank you.
 You made the day very special.”

 “Beautiful.
 Complex but accessible.
 Perfect public art.”

-Contributing artists: Elaine Dempsey, David Giblin, Linda Mallet, Fran Higson, Denise Zygadlo.
+Contributing artists: Elaine Dempsey, David Giblin, Linda Mallet, Fran Higson, Brett Self, Denise Zygadlo.

 Associate producer and additional contributions to the EDGE publication and songscapes; Elaine Dempsey

-Click to view PDF of publication that accompanied the installation.
+Download PDF of publication that accompanied the installation below.